reeshuffled/reeshuffled.github.io/_posts/2025-03-22-Can-we-reimagine-romance?.md

 ---
 layout: post
 type: article
-tags: ["Love/Romance"]
+tags:
+- Love/Romance
-title: "Can we reimagine romance?"
+title: Can we reimagine romance?
 slug: can-we-reimagine-romance
 description: The concept of romance doesn't always serve everyone.
 Can we rehabilitate this concept or are we better off abandoning it entirely?
 ---

 I don't think of romance as a mind-independent category.
 Not only is it socially influenced, it is personally constructed (unique to each person) and necessarily exclusive (can only be applied to a limited number people in your life).